gauravsharma-github/WebDevProjects/README.md

 # Project Index

 A single-page portfolio listing your web dev projects with links to source code and live demos.
-Editorial / technical-journal aesthetic — warm paper tones, monospace meta, serif headings, no frameworks, no build step.
+Editorial / technical-journal aesthetic — warm paper tones, monospace meta, serif headings, no frameworks, no build step...

 Projects are driven by a `projects.json` file that you edit directly.
 The page supports **live search** (across title, description, and tech tags) and **status filters** (All / Live / In Progress / Archived).